Home > Business > Training > ChatGPT: what uses in training?

 ChatGPT: exercise - conversation 2

-From hallucination to plagiarism: vigilance remains essential
+From hallucination to plagiarism: vigilance is still required

 Our expert